cortexGPT/cortexGPT/docs/user_manual.md

 ## **1. Introduction**

 Cortex is a locally-hosted chatbot framework designed for sophisticated interactions, natural language understanding (NLU), and task management.
-In this version, **v0.0.0.2**, the focus is on implementing a basic Flask application, establishing foundational routes, and creating a simple HTML landing page.
+Cortex now features a **basic HTML User Interface** that allows users to interact directly with the backend.
+The UI provides a simple form where users can input their queries, submit them to the backend, and receive a response—all from their web browser.

 ---